Working with Kingdom impact: Bringing God’s Presence Into Your Workplace

 Colossians 4:1 (NKJV)

-Your business can be a ministry – not just through what you sell, but in how you love.
+Your business can be a ministry, not only through what you sell, but through the way you love and lead people.

 Integrity in the Marketplace